AnzeMarinko/Civilizacije/README.md

 All code is made in Python3.

+## Assumptions:
+* There is at least one civilisation (we are) and at most 10 000 civilisations, otherwise we would already detect them,
+* Inteligent civilisation survives at most 10^8 years and already this bound seems to be too optimistic,
+* Drake equation holds.

 ## Generate new distributions

 At first you have to run `python generateData_L.py` in console to generate data.